hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Editor Issues

 **"No changes to apply" when you expected changes.**
 The editor compares your working state against the state that was loaded when you opened it (or last applied).
 If you applied changes with `w` and then didn't make further edits, the tool correctly reports no pending changes.
-Use `D` to deploy the current state to the fleet even without pending changes.
+Use `D` to deploy the current state to the fleet even without pending changes on the connected host.

 **Bash editor warning: "This dataset has X entries"** Datasets over 8,000 entries will cause the bash editor to become very slow or unresponsive due to interpreter limitations.
 Import, export, and deploy operations are unaffected.
 Use the PowerShell version for interactive editing of large datasets.
 PowerShell has been tested with 20,000 entries without performance issues.